 This course will cover a selection of French drama.
-An extended essay in French will be
+An extended essay in French will be required.
+This course will normally be offered on a Tutorial Study for one or several students.
+Prerequisite: FRE-302

 FRE-405 African and Caribbean Poetry and Drama of French Expression 3 credits